 When an Applicant that is a domestic small business, domestic educational institution, or nonprofit organization is selected for an award, the U.S. Manufacturing Plan submitted by the Applicant may become part of the terms and conditions of the award in addition to the requirements attaching to subject inventions described in VI.B.8 below.
-The Applicant/Awardee may request a waiver or modification of the U.S. Manufacturing Plan from

-DOE upon a showing that the original U.S. Manufacturing Plan is no longer economically feasible.
+See Section VI.B.8 of the FOA for U.S. Manufacturing Requirements applicable to large businesses.
+The Applicant/Awardee may request a waiver or modification of the U.S. Manufacturing Plan from DOE upon a showing that the original U.S. Manufacturing Plan is no longer economically feasible.

-Class patent waivers usually apply to domestic large businesses, as set forth in Section VIII.F.
+Class patent waivers usually apply to domestic large businesses as set forth in Section VIII.F of the FOA.
 Under this class patent waiver, domestic large businesses may elect title to their subject inventions similar to the right provided to the domestic small businesses, educational institutions, and nonprofits by law.
 In order to avail itself of the class patent waiver, a domestic large business must agree that any products embodying or produced through the use of an invention conceived or first actually reduced to practice under the award will be substantially manufactured in the United States, unless DOE agrees that the commitments proposed in the U.S. Manufacturing Plan are sufficient.
 The U.S. Manufacturing Plan submitted by the Applicant may become part of the terms and conditions of the award in addition to the requirements attaching to subject inventions.